I welcome you, stranger, to a path most dark and strange. Read on, and learn the story of a hidden academy, and its

 Like stared, stared - almost with a sort of focused concentration or something.

 The first three rows were full, with the last two only having one occupant each.
 "Umm... who is Henry Long?"

 Ria almost felt that she hadn't spoken aloud till suddenly, the kid in the middle eastern clothes in the third last row pointed his thumb back.
 Beside him, a girl in white watched her with unabashed curiosity.

 She nodded, feeling too shy to speak.
-Instead, she walked towards the last two rows - which were almost empty save for two kids - one in each row.
+Instead, she walked towards the last two rows, which looked more of less empty.

 She looked down the second last row, and froze as she looked down.
 Sprawled out over the seats, with a huge book spread on his face, was a boy.
 She couldn't see much of his head, just that he was dressed in what looked like a Chinese style shirt with black pants.